zowe/community/Technical-Steering-Committee/squads.md

 ### Active

-This list contains squads currently known to be in an active stage
+Squads currently in the Active stage include the following:

 - API Mediation Layer
 - CLI